 So Iron Maiden stayed with me through my school years, my university years (well, university year, I had to drop out due to illness), and they stayed with me through my work years right up to the present day.

 As with anything that you really love, especially music, it is very difficult to explain why I like their music so much.
 I know the amazing sound of the three lead guitars has a lot to do with it for me.
 So does the speed of the music, and their interesting and clever lyrics – far more extensive than some bands limited repertoire of love, rejection and booze.
-I got into Iron Maiden at the time I was getting into rock and heavy metal generally, but they were by far my favourite, at the time, and are still one of the bands in my top list.
+I got into Iron Maiden at the time I was getting can i buy doxycycline over the counter into rock and heavy metal generally, but they were by far my favourite, at the time, and are still one of the bands in my top list.

 I think part of the reason I was drawn to them was when I learned more about the band.
 At the time I was also listening to bands like Guns and Roses who were hardly ideal role models for someone who actually wanted to go to university and have a career.
 I learnt that Iron Maiden actually formed at a university.
 Not only that, their lead singer, Bruce Dickinson, was an incredible swordsmen and I believe, second or third best in the UK at the time.